yeasintaha/yeasintaha/README.md

 ### Hi!
 I am Taha 👋

+I make data speak.

+I build AI systems with one goal: turning complexity into clarity.
+From raw datasets to deployed models, I design solutions that are reliable, interpretable, and built for real-world impact.
 <!--
 **yeasintaha/yeasintaha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.